cloudfoundry/service-fabrik-boshrelease/README.md

 A bosh release to deploy Service Fabrik which provisions service instances as Docker containers and Bosh deployments.

-## License

-This project is licensed under the Apache Software License, v.
-2 except as noted otherwise in the LICENSE file.

 ## 3rd Party
 This BOSH release is based on/forked from and therefore includes sources from the following 3rd party BOSH release: https://github.com/cloudfoundry-community/docker-boshrelease, [Apache License Version 2.0](https://github.com/cloudfoundry-community/docker-boshrelease/blob/master/LICENSE).